San Gabriel Valley's Best Dog Training

 Professional trainers.
 Attentive friendly staff.

-Kyle Maguire
+Kyle

 Meet Kyle Maguire, dog trainer and shop manager.
-Kyle has been with the team since 2020 when he took up an apprenticeship by Trent, excelling quickly into the lead trainer position after earning a Sit Means Sit certification in early 2021.
+Kyle has been with the team since 2020 when he took up an apprenticeship with Trent, excelling quickly into the lead trainer position after earning a Sit Means Sit certification in early 2021.
 He was raised in a dog loving family who fostered adoption dogs throughout his childhood and loves to help people improve their relationship with their dogs through training.

 The boys love hikes, playing in the park and wrestling with their dog friends at the shop.
 Kyle’s favorite thing about working with Sit Means Sit SGV is having fun with different dogs everyday, training trainers, and hearing success stories from clients about their Sit Means Sit trained dogs!